-Actually the first is not that difficult but the second one is a bit more difficult to answer.
-So let’s first start with the easy one.
+Actually the answer to the first question is quite easy, but the second one requires a bit more explanation to answer.
+Let’s start with the easy one.

 The different phases of the pedal stroke